AnikeSawant12/Sales-and-Business-Intelligence-Dashboard-using-Power-BI/README.md

 - `.pbix` file: Main Power BI project file containing the full dashboard.
 - `README.md`: This file, providing project details.
 - `Dataset`:  Raw or sample data used for building the dashboard (if allowed to share).
-- `Screenshots`: (Optional): Dashboard preview images for those unable to open the .pbix file.
+- `Screenshots`: Dashboard preview images for those unable to open the .pbix file.

 ## How to Use